-Before plugging in the Buzzzy! and go Rocking the World, please have a sit and read this precautions through:
+Before plugging in the Buzzzy! and go rocking the World, have a sit and read this precautions through:

-- Always use the device in a dry and warm environment - Never drop the device or apply to much pressure on it - Never spill liquid or bath the device in beer - Never clean the device with agressive solvant - Only use quality and certified power adapters to power the device - Never wiggle the plugs to unconnect the cords - Never connect the line outputs to the power outputs of an amplifier - Never connect the headphone output to a line output of any device - Modify the unit at your own risk!
+- Always use the device in a dry and warm environment - Never drop the device or expose to too much pressure or vibration - Never spill liquids or bath the device in beer - Never clean the device with an aggressive solvent - Only use quality and certified USB power adapters to power the device - Never wiggle the plugs to disconnect the cords - Never connect the line outputs to the power outputs of an amplifier - Never connect the headphone output to a line output of any device - Only modify the unit at your own risk!

-The Buzzzy! used in conjunction with headphones and / or powerful speaker systems can produce very loud sounds in a wide range of frequencies.
+The Buzzzy! used in conjunction with headphones and speaker systems can produce very loud sounds in a wide range of frequencies.

-Human hearing is a very sensitive system and can be damaged quickly and definitively.
+Human hearing is very sensitive and can be damaged quickly.
 So watch out your hears and those of your audience!